Arnold Ebiketie

-Arnold Kevin Ebiketie (/ˌɛbɪˈkeɪti/ EBB-ih-KAY-tee; born January 23, 1999) is a Cameroonian-born American football outside linebacker for the Atlanta Falcons of the National Football League (NFL).
-He played college football at Temple before transferring to Penn State.
+Arnold Kevin Ebiketie (/ˌɛbɪˈkeɪti/ EBB-ih-KAY-tee; born 23 January 1999) is a Cameroonian professional American football linebacker for the Atlanta Falcons of the National Football League (NFL).
+He played college football for the Temple Owls before transferring to Penn State.

-High school career
+Early life

 Ebiketie originally attended Richard Montgomery High School in Rockville, Maryland before transferring to Albert Einstein High School in Kensington, Maryland.
 As a senior he had 21.5 sacks.
 He committed to Temple University to play college football.

 College career

 Ebiketie played at Temple from 2017 to 2020.
-While there he had 58 tackles and six sacks.
-After the 2020 season he transferred to Penn State University.
+While at Temple, he had 58 tackles and six sacks.
+After the 2020 season, he transferred to Penn State University.
 He became a starter his first year at Penn State.

 Professional career

-Ebiketie was drafted by the Atlanta Falcons in the second round, 38th overall, 2022 NFL Draft.
+Ebiketie was selected by the Atlanta Falcons in the second round, 38th overall, 2022 NFL draft.
 Ebiketie made his season debut in Week 1 against the New Orleans Saints where he recorded his first professional sack.
 Ebiketie made his first professional start in Week 6 against the San Francisco 49ers, he made five tackles in the 28–14 win.
-In Week 10 against the Chicago Bears, Ebiketie recorded a season-high 6 tackles and a sack in the 27–24 win.
+In Week 10 against the Chicago Bears, Ebiketie recorded a season-high six tackles and a sack in the 27–24 win.

 Ebiketie finished the season with 30 total tackles, 2.5 sacks, and two forced fumbles.